-- 1) have executed a domestic partner affidavit, establishing that You and Your partner are domestic partners for purposes of The Policy; or - 2) have registered as domestic partners with a government agency or office where such registration is available and provide proof of such registration unless requiring proof is prohibited by law.
+- 1) have executed a domestic partner affidavit, establishing that You and Your partner are domestic partners for purposes of The Policy; or - 2) have registered as domestic partners with a government agency or office where such registration is available.
 You will continue to be considered domestic partners provided You continue to meet the requirements described in the domestic partner affidavit or required by law.